ForTheWinn/slate/source/index.html.md

 })
 ```

 This method verifies lottery tickets.
 Verifier will be rewarded its ticket price that has been verified.

 Parameter | Type | Description
 --------- | ----------- | -----------
 verifierHash | Byte[] |
-ticketNo | Int | It set a ticket number, it verifies the target ticket.
+ticketNo? | Int | It set a ticket number, it verifies the target ticket.
 If set none, it finds if there are available tickets to verify by using the latest verification height and verifies.

-### Related method

-You should run vm machine with the script before you send the actual transaction to check if the chain returns True state.

-## claimLotteryWinningTicket()
+#### claimLotteryWinningTicket()

 ```javascript
 import Neon, {u, wallet} from "@cityofzion/neon-js";